-First Solar was founded in 1999 and commercialized a unique thin film PV solar technology.
-Since we began commercial production in 2002, we have focused on our mission of enabling a world powered by clean, affordable, and reliable solar electricity and we have grown to become the world's largest thin film PV solar manufacturer and one of the world's leading PV solar manufacturers.
-Since 2002 and through 2017, we have sold over 17 GW of PV solar modules.
-Assuming average worldwide irradiance and grid electricity emissions, our products are being used to displace nearly 12 million metric tons of CO2e per year during their 25+ year product life.
-This is equivalent to powering more than 8 million average homes, planting 300 million trees and saving 30 billion liters of water (or 12,000+ Olympic swimming pools) per year based on worldwide averages.
+First Solar was founded in 1999 and began commercial production in 2002.
+Since 2002 and through 2018, we have sold over 20 GW of PV solar modules.
+Assuming average worldwide irradiance and grid electricity emissions, our products are being used to displace approximately 14 million metric tons of CO2e per year during their 25+ year product life.
+This is equivalent to powering around 10 million average homes, planting 233 million trees and saving 36 billion liters of water (or 14000+ Olympic swimming pools) per year based on worldwide averages.